FilomenaC/Data-Products/README.md

 ## Description

-The Shiny Application provides a very simple tool and GUI to calculate the Body Mass Index (BMI) according to an individual weight and  height paramenters.
+The *BMI Index* Shiny Application provides a very simple tool and GUI to calculate the Body Mass Index (BMI) according to an individual weight and  height paramenters.